Theming with DrupalX

 Drupal Integration Templates

-DrupalX uses integration templates to pass Drupal content from entities (e.g., blocks, paragraphs) to Storybook components.
-This approach keeps Storybook components agnostic to Drupal, focusing on Bootstrap best practices.
+DrupalX uses integration templates to pass Drupal content from entities (e.g. paragraphs) to Storybook components.
+This approach keeps Storybook components agnostic to Drupal, focusing on Tailwind best practices.

 Theme npm Commands